This page contains the information required by AIM Rule 26 for Aberdeen Frontier Markets Investment Company Limited (“AFMC” or the “Company”).

 UK City Code on Takeovers and Mergers: AFMC is subject to the UK City Code on Takeovers and Mergers.

-Governance code: AFMC is not required to comply with the UK Corporate Governance Code (the ‘Code’) and does not voluntarily apply the full requirements of the Code.
-However, the Board has considered the principles and recommendations of the AIC Code of Corporate Governance (“AIC Code”) by reference to the AIC Corporate Governance Guide for Investment Companies (“AIC Guide”) as issued in February 2013.
+Governance code: AFMC is not required to comply with the UK Corporate Governance Code (the ‘Code’), issued in April 2016, and does not voluntarily apply the full requirements of the Code.
+However, the Board has considered the principles and recommendations of the AIC Code of Corporate Governance (“AIC Code”) by reference to the AIC Corporate Governance Guide for Investment Companies (“AIC Guide”) as issued in July 2016.
 The AIC Code, as explained by the AIC Guide, addresses all the principles set out in the UK Corporate Governance Code (“UK Code”), as well as setting out additional principles and recommendations on issues that are of specific relevance to the Company.

 The Board considers that reporting against the principles and recommendations of the AIC Code, and by reference to the AIC Guide (which incorporates the UK Corporate Governance Code), will provide better information to shareholders.
 The Guernsey Financial Services Commission (“GFSC”) Finance Sector Code of Corporate Governance (the “Guernsey Code”) applies to all companies which hold a licence from the GFSC under the regulatory laws of Guernsey or are registered or authorised as collective investment schemes by the GFSC.
 Companies which report under the UK Code or the AIC Code are deemed to meet the requirements of the Guernsey Code.